CS-SI/SafeScale/doc/METADATA.md

 # SafeScale: metadata in Object Storage

 SafeScale stores metadata of the objects it uses in Object Storage.
-This document describes how this storage is organizes.
+This document describes how this storage is organized.

-## SafeScale metadata Container/Bucket
+## SafeScale metadata Bucket

-The container/bucket name is ``0.safescale``.
-Everything is stored in there.
+The bucket name format is ``0.safescale-<unique provider-dependent data>[.<$SAFESCALE_METADATA_SUFFIX>]``; every metadata is stored in there.

-Each object in this container/bucket is stored as a gob representation of Go structs.

-Note: by defining the environment variable SAFESCALE_METADATA_SUFFIX, it's possible to contextualize the bucket name to ``0.safescale.$SAFESCALE_METADATA_SUFFIX``.
+SAFESCALE_METADATA_SUFFIX is an optional environment variable that can specialized even further the name of the bucket.
-For example, with SAFESCALE_METADATA_SUFFIX=dev, the bucket name will be ``0.safescale.dev``.
+For example, with SAFESCALE_METADATA_SUFFIX=dev, the bucket name will be ``0.safescale-<unique provider-dependent data>.dev``.
-The variable needs to be defined before starting brokerd, and for every SafeScale cli (broker, deploy, perform, ...).
+The variable needs to be defined before starting brokerd, and for every SafeScale cli use (broker, deploy, perform, ...).

+Each object in this bucket is stored as a JSON representation of Go structs, optionally encrypted (cf. MetadataKey in TENANTS.md).

+In the following, each reference to this bucket name will be simplified to ``<SAFESCALE>``.
 ### SafeScale Hosts

-The host informations are stored in folder ``0.safescale/hosts``.
+The hosts informations are stored in folder ``<SAFESCALE>/hosts``.

 Inside this folder, the metadata of an host is stored in object named with its ID in subfolder ``byID``, and in object named with its name in subfolder ``byName``.

 ### SafeScale Networks

-The metadata for network informations are stored in ``0.safescale/networks``.
+The metadata for network informations are stored in ``<SAFESCALE>/networks``.

 Inside this folder, the metadata of a network are stored in an object named with its ID in subfolder ``byID``, and in an object named with its name in subfolder ``byName``.

-metadata of objects linked to a network are stored in a subfolder named with the ID of the network, and in this subfolder will be find :

-* an object named ``gw`` which contains the ID of the host acting as a default gateway for the network if it exists.
-* a subfolder named ``host`` containing for each host attached to the network its metadata named with itd ID

-### SafeScale NAS
+### SafeScale Shares

-The metadata for NAS informations are stored in ``0.safescale/nas``.
+The metadata for Shares informations are stored in ``<SAFESCALE>/shares``.

-Inside this folder, the metadata of a volume are stored in an object named with its ID in subfolder ``byID``, and in an object named with its name in subfolder ``byName``.
+Inside this folder, the metadata of a share are stored in an object named with its ID in subfolder ``byID``, and in an object named with its name in subfolder ``byName``.

 ### SafeScale Volumes

-The metadata for volume informations are stored in ``0.safescale/volumes`.
+The metadata for volume informations are stored in ``<SAFESCALE>/volumes`.

 Inside this folder, the metadata of a volume are stored in an object named with its ID in subfolder ``byID``, and in an object named with its name in subfolder ``byName``.

-Besides the folders ``byID`` and ``byName`` will be find folders named with the uuid of the volumes, containing an object named with the uuids of the hosts that are currently attached to the volume.

 ### SafeScale Clusters

-The metadata for Cluster informations are stored in ``0.safescale/clusters``.
+The metadata for Cluster informations are stored in ``<SAFESCALE>/clusters``.

 Inside this folder, the metadata of a cluster is stored in a folder named as the Cluster Name submitted at its creation.